How do I know I am saved?

-Here’s Where Scripture’s At
+Here’s where Scripture’s at

-It is possible for Christians to believe but lack assurance they are saved.
+There are many verses in the Bible that speak to the assurance of salvation.
+However, it is possible for Christians to believe but lack assurance they are saved.
 John wrote, “I have written this to you who believe in the name of the Son of God, so that you may know you have eternal life” (1 John 5:13).
 God wants you to have assurance of your salvation.

 Assurance is attainable since Paul wrote he was “...convinced that nothing can ever separate us from God’s love” (Romans 8:38).
 In spite of the afflictions and tribulations he experienced Paul was confident as he spoke of the crown of righteousness waiting for him (2 Timothy 4:8).